shilpakrishnanshukla/stock-agent/README.md

 technical levels, not a recommendation of how much you personally should risk - adjust the percentages to whatever you're actually comfortable with.

+## ATR-based trade plan (second, alternative sizing)

+A second trade plan runs alongside the one above, using a **volatility- adjusted stop** instead of a fixed 0.5% buffer below support:

+- **ATR(14)** (Average True Range, Wilder-smoothed) measures how much a stock typically moves per day
+- **Stop** = nearest pivot support minus 0.75x ATR - so a stock that normally swings $3/day gets more breathing room than one that swings
+  $0.30/day, rather than both getting the same flat percentage
+- **Target** = nearest pivot resistance, same as before
+- Each ticker gets a **status**: `CANDIDATE` (R:R >= 3 and sizing works),
+  `WATCH` (R:R between 2.5 and 3), or `PASS` (R:R below 2.5, position
+  rounds to 0 shares, or no usable support/resistance was found nearby)

+This is shown as a separate table alongside the original trade plan - not a replacement - so you can compare a fixed-buffer stop against a volatility- adjusted one side by side.
+Both use the same `trade_settings` from `portfolio.json`.

+## Exit plan - multi-target scale-out

+For every ticker with a valid ATR trade plan, a further section plans **how to sell**, not just where to buy - since a single fixed target rarely matches how a real position gets managed.

+Up to three exit targets are built from independent sources:

+- **ATR extension** (3x ATR above entry) - a volatility-based stretch target that doesn't depend on chart structure at all
+- **Nearest resistance** - the closest confirmed pivot high within the last 60 sessions, the first likely area of selling pressure
+- **Major resistance** - the highest confirmed pivot high within the last ~250 sessions (roughly a year) that's meaningfully higher than the nearest one (at least 1% further out, so it isn't just a near-duplicate) - a stretch target for a partial "runner" position

+Each candidate is **scored out of 100** across five factors: reward:risk (up to 30), how closely it aligns with actual chart structure vs. being a pure volatility projection (up to 30), RSI (up to 15), relative volume (up to 15), and earnings timing (+10 if clear, -15 penalty if earnings fall within 5 trading days).
+Near-duplicate targets (within 0.25x ATR of each other) are merged, keeping whichever scored higher.

+The **PRIMARY TARGET** is the highest-scored candidate among those that clear a 2.5 reward:risk floor.
+If nothing clears that floor, **no primary target is shown** - the plan reports status `NO_TARGET_MEETS_MINIMUM_RR` rather than quietly settling for a weaker one.
+This is a real behavior worth knowing: unlike some of the other sections in this tool, there's no fallback here - "no good exit target found today" is a valid, visible outcome.

+Shares are allocated with a fixed scheme: **30% at target 1, 40% at target 2, the remainder as a runner** (or 70% at target 1 / 30% runner if only one target candidate exists).

 ## SG (SGX) watchlist - separate daily email at 8:30am SGT

 A second script, `analyze_sg.py`, runs the exact same scoring engine